ParaN3xus/tex2typ/README.md

 - [ ] Refactor and optimize the code logic to reduce redundancy.
 - [ ] Fix the issue with incorrect delimiter passing when reconstructing functions like `cases` and `vec`.

+## Credits
+This project makes use of the following open-source projects:

+- [KaTeX](https://github.com/KaTeX/KaTeX): Fast math typesetting for the web.
+- [mitex](https://github.com/mitex-rs/mitex): LaTeX support for Typst, powered by Rust and WASM.
+- [im2markup](https://github.com/harvardnlp/im2markup/): Neural model for converting Image-to-Markup.

+Thanks to the developers and contributors of these projects for their hard work and dedication.

 ## LICENSE

 MIT